manuelangladatort/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Cultural Evolution
+- Music Cognition
 - Empirical Aesthetics
-- Auditory Perception and Cognition
-- Sonic Testing and Audiobranding
+- Collective Creativity
+- Computational Social Science

 # Education to show in About widget
 education: